blog

 Difficult to understand, let alone sanction in contemporary society, sadly cock-fighting still exists, primarily in Southeast Asia where billions of dollars in revenue are made annually.

 Most of what I learned and taught about English sport in general and falconry or hawking in particular during this time period was gleaned from Joseph Strutt’s 1801 Sports and Pastimes of the People of England with the delightful subtitle, Including the Rural and Domestic Recreations, May Games, Mummeries, Shows, Processions, Pageants, and Pompous Spectacles from the Earliest Period to the Present Times.
 That sport was framed with other pastimes like shows, pageants, mummeries (masked play-acting) etc shows Strutt’s view of the contextualized significance of sport alongside those recreations.
 The book is still very well respected and even now sells, in a 2007 reprint version, on Amazon).
 Other forms of 16th and 17th century sports included archery, wrestling, fencing, jousting, tennis, lawn bowling, football (soccer, to North Americans), horse-racing, and falconry; all were prevalent, although restricted by type, expense, and appeal to different social strata.
-Obviously these sports were pre-industrial in nature, that is, lacking in the organization, regularization and standardization with which we are so familiar.
+Obviously these sports were pre-industrial in nature, that is, lacking in the organization, regularization, and standardization with which we are so familiar.
 The opportunities for gambling and betting must have been an extremely strong contributing factor to the popularity of sports and recreations at all levels of society during these centuries.
 In teaching sport history, one of my maxims about sport and human nature was, if it moves why not race it..and if you race it, why not gamble on the outcomes – gambling and sporting endeavours have been and are inextricably interwoven for centuries.

 Pictures and accounts of sport during Shakespeare’s time are relatively rare – witness the almost crude animal baiting sketches above.
 However, one very accurate re-enactment of Middle Ages’ sport, jousting was portrayed in the movie, A Knight’s Tale featuring Heath Ledger – see the full joust scene here.
 Jousting participants were upper class but spectators were from all social strata.
 Intriguing to me is the current revival of interest in things Medieval inclusive of feasts wherein utensils are abandoned and food is consumed while ‘knights’ mock-battle in jousting re-enactments.
 And there are a great number of recent published works that have analyzed the physics of jousting – the riders’ armour weight; the speed of the horses; the horizontal holding of a 10-foot lance; and the impact of that lance on riders, all have been studied and assessed in order to appreciate that sporting form.